 If your lab workers rely on chemical hoods to keep them safe then this video should be an important part of your lab safety training video collection.
 This training is available on a DVD or you can also purchase the training via our online safety training program.

-This lab safety video is 15 minutes long and you can see a preview below that is 2 minutes in length.
+This lab safety video is 15 minutes long and you can see a full-length preview below.